kennersoft/kennercore/docs/en/user-guide/import-core.md

 ![Import page](../../_assets/import/import-page.jpg)

 On the `WHAT TO IMPORT?` panel, select the desired entity type and action to be performed using the corresponding drop-down lists.
-The following import actions are available in TreoCore:
+The following import actions are available in KennerCore:

 - **Create Only** – new data records will be created;
 - **Update Only** – data in the already existing records will be updated;